-During your weight loss journey, you may find that your skin appears bigger or looser.
-You might ask yourself — does fat get jiggly before you lose it or does this squishy fat a good sign?
+During your weight loss journey, you may find that your skin appears looser or saggy and ask yourself — does fat get jiggly before you lose it or is squishy fat a good sign?

 Why Does Fat Get Jiggly Before or During Weight Loss?